 That pad should have a feature for it to stay in place.
 Disposable pads usually have sticky backs or wings to hold them in place.
 Reusable pads often have a snap clip to hold them onto you underwear.

 This is important for preventing infection, especially if you have vaginal stitches.
 Disposable pads ideally should be individually wrapped.
-Reusable pads are slightly less hygienic and should be stored in a clean, dry area until used.
+Reusable pads are slightly less hygienic therefore you should store them in a clean, dry area until used.

-You pad should be able to keep smells to a minim.
+You pad should be able to keep smells to a minimum.
 You should not use scented pads as they can cause irritation.
 Charcoal is a good feature to look for with disposable pads, as it absorbs smells.

 Sanitary towels can add up quickly.
-Yu will either need to spend little and often or a lot as a once off.
+You will either need to spend little and often or a lot as a once off.
 Expect to pay $6-$30 depending on which type you choose.

 Benefits of postpartum pads

 - Manages heavy flow – Your bleeding after pregnancy will be similar to a heavy period for up to a week.
 You will need a pad which can handle the flow without leaking.

 - Designed for stitches – The material should not have a weave which can easily catch stitches.
-Maternity pads as smooth so they do not scratch or irritate.
+Maternity pads are smooth so they do not scratch or irritate.

 - Cushioning – Thick maternity pads give an extra layer of cushioning for your tender perineum.
 Some mom may find this bulky and awkward to wear.